Practitioner Training

 The Role of the Certified LifeForce Yoga Practitioner

-Our job as LifeForce Yoga Practitioners is to clear away the obstructions, first within ourselves, so that we know that the energy awake within us and the energy that surrounds us are one and the same.
-Second, our job as LifeForce Yoga® Practitioners is to create and maintain a safe and compassionate container for our students and clients, so that in an atmosphere of acceptance and love, they can learn the tools to clear their own inner space of whatever is preventing them from realizing and sustaining their positive mental health.
+An LFYP certification opens doors.
+Firstly, our job as LifeForce Yoga Practitioners is to clear away the obstructions within ourselves, so that we know that the energy awake within us and the energy that surrounds us are one and the same.
+Second, our mission as LifeForce Yoga Practitioners is to create and maintain a safe and compassionate container for our students and clients, so that in an atmosphere of acceptance and love, they can learn the tools to clear their own inner space from whatever is preventing them from realizing and sustaining their positive mental health.

 If you have questions, please contact Rose Kress, info@yogafordepression.com, to discuss your case.